k-vswitch/k-vswitch/README.md

 k-vswitch has 3 core components:

-* k-vswitch-cni: a CNI implementation based on OVS - adds pod network namespaces as OVS ports. k-vswitch-cni is automatically installed into nodes by k-vswitchd.
+* **k-vswitch-cni**: a CNI implementation based on OVS - adds pod network namespaces as OVS ports. k-vswitch-cni is automatically installed into nodes by k-vswitchd.
-* k-vswitchd: a DaemonSet that runs on your cluster, responsible for setting up the OVS bridge and any necessary flows.
+* **k-vswitchd**: a DaemonSet that runs on your cluster, responsible for setting up the OVS bridge and any necessary flows.
-* k-vswitch-controller: a StatefulSet responsible for managing CRDs that are consumed by k-vswitchd.
+* **k-vswitch-controller**: a StatefulSet responsible for managing CRDs that are consumed by k-vswitchd.

 ### Requirements